eymay/Embedded-Image-Processing/README.md

 ## Viewing Image Bytes on PC

-We decided to make the PC server and the microcontroller as client in socket connection.
+I decided to make the PC server and the microcontroller as client in socket connection.
 The server is written in Python.
 The received packets are appended and after a threshold the aggregated data is assumed to be an image.
 The data is read with OpenCV and displayed with Matplotlib.

 # Conclusion

-Within the scope of this study, we worked on a system that downscales the raw images taken from the camera and transmits it via Wi-Fi.
-In the process we learned about interfacing with a device, getting large rates of data, managing it in embedded systems, interfacing with an external WiFi peripheral and sending data with sockets.
-We also learned about multithread operations, protecting a buffer, writing seemingly concurrent programmes and using processor resources more efficiently.
+Within the scope of this study, I worked on a system that downscales the raw images taken from the camera and transmits it via Wi-Fi.
+In the process I learned about interfacing with a device, getting large rates of data, managing it in embedded systems, interfacing with an external WiFi peripheral and sending data with sockets.
+I also learned about multithread operations, protecting a buffer, writing seemingly concurrent programmes and using processor resources more efficiently.